Code-Institute-Submissions/asforrest-Milestone-4-CarFix_JulyResub/README.md

 ### Running The Code Locally

 If you wish to download a copy of the code in order to run the code locally, this is also possible.
-To do this go to the [KATT repository on GitHub](https://github.com/asforrest/KATT-App) click on 'Code' in the top right and select the method you want to use to download and run the code locally.
+To do this go to the [CarFix repository on GitHub](https://github.com/asforrest/Milestone-4-CarFix) click on 'Code' in the top right and select the method you want to use to download and run the code locally.

 #### How to run the code locally using GitPod